 My Grandparents immigrated to Canada in 1949 when my father and his siblings were all young children.
 They were the proverbial immigrant story, leaving worn torn Italy, and arriving with literally pennies in their pocket to start a new life.
 My Grandfather was able to get a job working in a mine smelter.
 Initially my family had some pretty modest accommodations, but my Grandfather scrimped and saved and was able to buy a house by 1953.
 Within 10 years of purchasing the house he owned it outright.
 My Grandfather achieved this through many hours of back breaking labour and sacrifice, including never purchasing a car.

 My dad, like most other boys who grew up in the 1950s, had an interest in cars.
 He could name them by make model and year with the best of them.
-He knew all the cars engines, specs, and the minute details of cars that only a true enthusiast knows.
+He knew all about car specs, engines and the other minute details that only a true enthusiast knows.
 When my dad turned 16 he was chomping at the bit to drive but he had no car to learn on, while most of his friends had family cars.
-As a result, his friends earned their licences and cruised the streets, which made things all the worse for my dad.
+His friends earned their licences and cruised the streets, which made things all the worse for my dad.
 Nevertheless, my Grandfather was steadfast, he refused to buy a car until the house was paid off.
 By 1963 my Grandfather had paid off the house, and shortly afterwards he decided it was time to buy a family car.
 He didn’t know how to drive and wasn’t interested in learning.
 He decided he’d buy a car for my dad on the condition he also had to drive the rest of the family around.
 My Grandfather was not a car enthusiast, so he figured he’d buy the newest and therefore best car he could afford.
-He ended up buying a used 1960 Dodge Dart Pioneer 4-door with a 225 slant six and three on the tree.
+He ended up buying a used 1960 Dodge Dart Pioneer 4-door with a 225 slant six and three-on-the-tree.
 This was a Canadian market car, so while similar to the American derivative, it had a Plymouth interior.
 While it wasn’t exactly the car of my dad’s dreams, he was ecstatic to finally have some wheels.
 After the Dodge came home my Dad had his friends to teach him to drive.
 Shortly afterwards he took the driver’s test, passed, and was cruising the streets.

 The Dodge proved to be a problematic car.
 Almost immediately there were problems with the transmission and eventually as the miles accumulated it started to have oil consumption problems.
 My grandfather’s next door neighbour and close friend was a GM mechanic.
 After looking at the Dodge he convinced my Grandfather it was time to dump the Dodge and suggested buying a GM product.
 My father was all for this idea.
 In his eyes, the 4-door Dodge was hardly cool and he felt the fins really dated the car.
 So in 1966, they went car shopping again.